walshjm3/walshjm3.github.io/index.md

 ]
 {% endcomment %}

-{% for paper in site.data.papers %}
+{% for paper in site.publications %}
 <div class="my-3">
   <!-- Toggle Link -->
   <a